JeanBaptisteServais/Jojo-detector-/README.md

 This first step is for entrance our picture.
 From this entrance we try to treat picture.
 Care it only work with our picture. why? because it's so exausting...
 <br>
-So we treat the picture, we clean the background (if the background isn't white, we trying to take the max contour (except the highter who't the frame contour.))
+So we treat the picture, we clean the background (if the background isn't white, we trying to take the max contour (except the highter who's the frame contour.))
+From this we can apply a filter, the grascal and the thresold who's binarized the picture, who's make the picture in white and black.